Last Updated on January 2, 2021 by Lori Geurin

-As we mentioned, our muscles can become tense and knotted because of the stress we feel.
-A massage is a form of physiotherapy that can ease the aches and pains we feel in the body.
+Your muscles can become tense and knotted because of the stress you feel.
+A massage is a form of physiotherapy that can ease aches and pains in the body.
 While a friend or loved one can give you a massage, you may also consider visiting a physical therapist who can give you ongoing advice and support.

 3. Avoid stress.

-Easier said than done, but if you can get to the root cause of the problem, you may be able to take steps to avoid people or situations that are making you feel unwell.
+Easier said than done, but if you can get to the root cause of the problem, you may be able to take steps to avoid people or situations that make you feel unwell.
 As much as possible, surround yourself with positive people who are encouraging to be around.

 4. Smile more.

 Okay, so being stressed does not put you in a happy place.
-However, smiling is like exercise.
-It releases chemicals into your brain that can relax you.
+But, smiling is like exercise.
+It releases chemicals in your brain that can relax you.
 Try finding things you enjoy doing, and be with people who make you laugh.
 Distracting yourself from stress isn’t always a bad thing.

 5. Try relaxation techniques.

-These are some of the techniques you could try, whether you do them at home, outside in a quiet place, or when you’re slap bang in the middle of a stressful situation.
+There are several techniques you can try, whether you do them at home, outside in a quiet place, or when you’re right in the middle of a stressful situation.
 Taking action to relieve your stress and strong emotions, such as anger, is healthy.